 Gooseneck trailers are heavier than tag-alongs and may need a larger truck with a truck bed hitch to haul.
 They are easier to handle than a bumper pull, and you might not notice the movement of your horse or wind.
 Because they are heavier, you’ll end up using more fuel, but if you’re often hauling more than two horses, a gooseneck might be your best choice.

 Straight load trailers haul horses with their heads forward and their tails to the rear of the trailer.
 A few types of straight loads haul the horse with their heads backward.
 This may be easier on the horse because they can use their haunches to brace when you are braking and accelerating.
-It is essential that you don’t put a horse backward in a regular straight load trailer.
+You mustn’t put a horse backward in a regular straight load trailer.
 Straight-load trailers hold two or more horses.

 Slants give you more space for storage and living quarters and you can fit more horses on a smaller trailer, depending on how the stalls are designed.
 There are two types of slant load trailers.
 In both, the horses stand at a 45-degree angle to the road, but in a reverse slant load, the horses are facing more backward.
 Some horses may be more comfortable in this arrangement because they can use their stronger haunch muscles to brace when you put on the brakes.
 For long-distance hauling, this may be less tiring for the horse.
 On the downside, it's harder to get to a horse in the front stall of some slants, should the need arise.

 Some trailers require the horse to step up to load.
-This is often easier than encouraging a horse to walk up a hollow sounding ramp that may feel like it’s flexing underfoot.
-Step ups might encourage a horse to rush as it hops up, however, so it’s important to teach your horse to load quietly no matter what type of entry the trailer has.Continue to 9 of 12 below.
+This is often easier than encouraging a horse to walk up a hollow-sounding ramp that may feel like it’s flexing underfoot.
+Step-ups might encourage a horse to rush as it hops up, however, so it’s important to teach your horse to load quietly no matter what type of entry the trailer has.Continue to 9 of 11 below.

 Steel trailers are common.
 They tend to be heavier than aluminum or fiberglass combinations, but they are sturdy and in an accident offer some protection.
 To prevent rust, they should be well maintained and stored in a dry place.